HL Service FAQs

 In the past most investors who held funds, such as unit trusts and OEICs, paid a single ongoing charge to the manager of their chosen funds.
 This charge often included an element of commission which the fund manager shared with brokers, such as Hargreaves Lansdown, to help pay for their service.
 We call these funds 'inclusive' funds.

-- Can I transfer existing investments with other providers to the Vantage Service?
+- Can I transfer existing investments with other providers to HL?

 - How long will a transfer to a Stocks & Shares ISA or Fund & Share Account take?

-- What happens to any income (dividends) from my investments within the Vantage Service?
+- What happens to any income (dividends) from my investments held with HL?

 Many funds offer you the choice between income and accumulation units.
 If you choose income units the income you receive will be treated as per the income instructions for your Stocks & Shares ISA, SIPP or Fund & Share Account.